bydavy/CarND-Semantic-Segmentation/README.md

 python main.py
 ```
 **Note** If running this in Jupyter Notebook system messages, such as those regarding test status, may appear in the terminal rather than the notebook.

-### Submission
-1. Ensure you've passed all the unit tests.
-2. Ensure you pass all points on [the rubric](https://review.udacity.com/#!/rubrics/989/view).
-3. Submit the following in a zip file.
- - `helper.py`
- - `main.py`
- - `project_tests.py`
- - Newest inference images from `runs` folder